 2.5

-Combining heritage character and modern living, the house realises the clients’ intention to create a home built with the lasting presence and endurance of a classic Victorian terrace.
+Combining heritage character and modern living, the design realises the clients’ intention to create a home built with the lasting presence and endurance of a classic Victorian terrace.

 Credits